 Yes.
 Use the PRINT button on the report or use PRINT from the FILE drop down menu.

-WindSurance and Four-Point reports can be used on Microsoft Windows, Mac OS X, Apple iOS, and Android.
+WindSurance and Four-Point reports can be used on Windows, Mac OS X, macOS, iOS, and Android.
+Purchase the version for your specific operating system.
+There are differences in caabilities because of differences in the operating systems.
 Apple iOS (iPad, etc) requires a third-party PDF editor such as PDF Expert.
 Android requires a third-party PDF editor such as QPDF Notes.